 One of the most charming features of a person is the iris of their eyes.
 Different cultures around the globe rendered the iris of the eye into the window to a person’s soul, while in olden times, practitioners used to examine them to reveal the future of someone’s life.

-The iris took its name from the ancient Greek deity Iris, the daughter of Thaumas and Oceanid Electra.
+The iris took its name from the Greek deity Iris, the daughter of Thaumas and Oceanid Electra.
 She was the messenger of the gods, just like Hermes, and had a set of golden wings on her back.
 Iris was always carrying an ewer filled with water from the River Styx, which she used to put to sleep the people that had committed the crime of perjury.

-According to ancient Greeks, the rainbow was the only visible sign of the goddess when traveling from one place to another.
-An obedient follower of Hera, she is often mentioned by Homer in his work Iliad.
-A passage describes an event of Aphrodite and Iris: “She mounted the chariot and beside her entering Iris gathered the reins up and whipped them into a run, and they winged their way unreluctant.
+“She mounted the chariot and beside her entering Iris gathered the reins up and whipped them into a run, and they winged their way unreluctant.
 Now as they came to sheer Olympos, the place of the immortals, there swift Iris the wind-footed reined in her horses and slipped them from the yoke and threw fodder immortal before them.”